 This is actually a more common problem than many people realize.
 It used to be that employers wanted some of their employees to work part-time to save some money on the payroll.
-Maybe even to keep the 30 hours a week employer-mandate for full-time employees and health insurance eligibility.
+Maybe even keep the 30-hours-a-week employer mandate for full-time employees and health insurance eligibility.

-Here is the key thing is how to tell your boss you are leaving to work part-time.
+Here the key thing is how to tell your boss you are leaving to work part-time.

 Present your reasons as a benefit to the company first and for yourself secondly.